anupli/running-ng/docs/src/references/suite.md

 The value is required.
 Environment variables will be expanded.

+`timeout`: timeout for one invocation of a benchmark in seconds.
+The default value is `null`.

 `minheap`:  a string that selects one of the `minheap_values` sets to use.

 `minheap_values`: a dictionary containing multiple named sets of minimal heap sizes that is enough for a benchmark from the suite to run without triggering `Out of Memory!`.